k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15_data_flux_task.md

-# TDM Data Versioning Tasks
+# TDM Data Snapshot (Version) Tasks

-The Data Versioning mode enables saving backup versions (snapshots) of data during Functional tests and to then reload the latest saved version to the target environment, if needed.
-Once created, an extract task can be executed multiple times to create different data versions where each version is saved in Fabric.
+TDM enables saving backup snapshots (versions) of data during the functional testing and to then reload the latest saved snapshot (version) to the target environment, if needed.
+Once created, the snapshot creation task can be executed multiple times to create different data versions where each version is saved in Fabric.

 This functionality is useful when running a complex testing calendar in a testing environment.
 Backing up data every X steps or every X times enables testers to reload the latest version to their environment and repair data without returning to the original state and losing their updates.